Fremont, California: Warm Springs District

-Warm Springs is located on Rancho Agua Caliente and is so named for the springs that are located there.
+The former town of Warm Springs is located on Rancho Agua Caliente and is so named for the springs that are located there.
 In early times, there was a settlement called Harrisburgh (also, Harrisburg and Peacock's) a short distance east from the small settlement of Warm Springs.
 A post office opened in Harrisburgh in 1865 and changed its name to Warm Springs in 1885.
 The name Harrisburgh commemorated Abram Harris, who settled there in 1858.
 The name Peacock's commemorated George W. Peacock, its first postmaster.
 The post office name changed to Warmsprings in 1895 and reverted to Warm Springs in 1950.